danfuzz/samizdat/doc/samizdat-0.md

 Samizdat Layer 0
 ================

-This is the specification for the language known as "Samizdat Layer 0".
+This is the specification for the language known as *Samizdat Layer 0*.
 The language is meant to provide a syntactically and semantically minimal way to build up and manipulate low-layer Samizdat data.

-Samizdat Layer 0 is run by translating it into low-layer Samizdat data, as specified here, and running it with the indicated library bindings.
+*Samizdat Layer 0* is run by translating it into low-layer Samizdat data, as specified here, and running it with the indicated core library bindings.

 <br><br>